Inishpy/algoBullsAssignment/README.md

 ```

-Open the 'AlgoTrading Assignment.ipynb' notebook in a texteditor before running it select the kernel as the virtual envirnment you just added to the list
+Open the 'AlgoTrading Assignment.ipynb' notebook in a texteditor but before running it select the kernel as the virtual envirnment you just added to the list